millisami/gumby2_rails/README.md

 #### If you want to use the Mixins provided by GumbyFramework

-To use the (sass mixins)[http://sass-lang.com/#mixins] given by the (GumbyFramework)[http://gumbyframework.com/], it has to be imported instead of required.
+To use the [sass mixins](http://sass-lang.com/#mixins) given by the [GumbyFramework](http://gumbyframework.com/), it has to be imported instead of required.
 So, if you are using `application.css` and have sprocket directives, you need to change it to the sassy way.

 First, rename the file to '.scss' or '.sass' extension, whichever syntax you prefer.